-OPHI is entirely funded by grants and private donations from governments, international agencies, foundations and individuals.
+OPHI is entirely funded by contracts, grants and private donations from governments, international agencies, foundations and individuals.
 Find out how you can support OPHI today.

 OPHI gratefully acknowledges support from the Swedish International Development Cooperation Agency (Sida), national governments, the headquarters and national offices of the United Nations Development Programme (UNDP), national and regional offices of the United Nations International Children’s Emergency Fund (UNICEF), country offices of the European Union, the World Bank, The Food and Agriculture Organization of the United Nations (FAO), the World Food Programme (WFP), the World Health Organization (WHO), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Global Affairs Canada (GAC), the International Food Policy Research Institute (IFPRI), the Islamic Development Bank (IsDB), the John Fell Fund, the Rockefeller Foundation, the William F. and Doris W. Oliver Foundation, Praus, and individual benefactors.

 For their past support OPHI acknowledges the UK Department of International Development (DFID), the UK Economic and Social Research Council (ESRC)/(DFID) Joint Scheme, the Statistical, Economic and Social Research and Training Centre for Islamic Countries (SESRIC), the Robertson Foundation, the United Nations Environment Programme, Horizonte Positivo (Costa Rica), the International Development Research Council (IDRC), the Canadian International Development Agency (CIDA), and AusAID.